UMWRG/demos/gams_demo_suite/EBSD_Tutorial/README.md

 -  final year of the planning horizon,
 -  connectivity matrix (network topology)
 -  sundiscapi, lundiscapi,j= undiscounted capital cost for optional sources and links respectively
 -  fixed operating costs for sources and links
 -  variable operating costs for sources and links
 -  water demand at demand node

 Model Outputs
 -------------
-- Annualised capital and operating cost of sources&links [-];
+- Annualised capital and operating cost of sources&links [no unit];
-- Activation for optional source during period t [-]
+- Activation for optional source during period t [no unit]
-- Activitation of link optilnal during period t [-];
+- Activitation of link optilnal during period t [no unit];
 - Flow from node i to j during year t [1e6 m^3 mon^-1]
 - Supply from source i during year t [1e6 m^3];